You are here

 - For those wishing to start in the Spring 2019 semester, the audition date is December 8, 2018 (last day to register: November 25, 2018), and video auditions must arrive by November 30, 2018.

 Repertoire: Students auditioning to enter the Master of Music of Music Education degree should perform repertoire they prepared for a senior recital or jury or some similar repertoire.
 The auditioning student needs to perform to at least the standard of the Crane undergraduate Level A jury.
 If you would like to more about this standard, please consult the Crane Student Handbook (pp. 35-45).

-- Fall or Summer admission: May 1st (but see information in the paragraph above regarding the graduate assistantship and scholarship deadline)
+- Fall or Summer admission: May 1st (but see information above regarding the graduate assistantship and scholarship deadline)